Yuhao93/TexLoader/README.md

 Generating an image programatically
 -----------------------------------
-Similary, you can generate an image by hand:
+Similary, you can generate a tex image:
 ```js
 haodev.tex.equation('x^{y+z}', 25);
 ```